Update: Chrome OS has renamed Ambient Mode into Screen Saver.

 Chromebooks are getting a new Ambient Mode similar to Chromecast and Pixel phones.
 This feature is currently under development and is available only on the Canary channel of Chrome OS.
 However, following our custom of telling you about Chrome OS features before they are released, here is our guide to Ambient Mode.

-What is Ambient Mode
+What is Ambient Mode (Screen Saver)

 On a Chromecast-connected TV, Ambient Mode displays a personalized collection of photos.
 You can choose between different sources, including your own Google Photos albums.

 Google Assistant also has an Ambient Mode which shows useful information on the lock screen along with pictures.
 We are more likely to get this type of Ambient Mode on Chromebooks.

 To enable Ambient mode, you need to first enable the experimental flag:

 - Enable the flag “Enable Ambient Mode”.

 Ambient Mode is enabled by default.
 You can verify this and also customize this:

 - Open the Settings app.

 - Click “Ambient Mode”